 This trick will work on drapes, sofas, area rugs — any upholstered surface that your cat scratches.
 Check out my video on Facebook for a step-by step demonstration!

 Of course, the next step is figuring out how to discourage future scratching before my Turdie Bird strikes again!
 I definitely don’t plan on procrastinating this time.
 I’ve already got a trick up my sleeve.
-It’s called Claw Guard Protection Film, and it’s a tape that you can put over stuff that your pet scratches.
+It’s called Claw Guard Protection Tape, and it’s a tape that you can put over stuff that your pet scratches.
 I’ll be filling you in on the details in a future post!

 In the meantime, my favorite fun chair is all spruced up and ready for my next dinner party!
 I’m pretty sure my guests won’t have any clue that my kitty used to use it as a scratching post!